andr-ew/iiitoii/README.md

 ! contributions welcome !

-a partial adapter for iii's new api has been created to ease conversion from iii. see `lib/loader`. this doesn't currently cover all functions, and may need to be expanded as iii is updated.
+a partial adapter for iii's new api has been created to ease conversion from iii. see `lib/loader`. this doesn't currently cover all functions, and may need to be expanded as iii is updated (contributions welcome).

+when running as a mod global variables are also safe within the script files as they are run in a sandbox

+also note the new `cleanup` callback & `iiitoii` class for interacting with crow voltages